mpv-player/mpv/DOCS/interface-changes.rst

       consequences for scripts, client API, or when using file-local options)
     - remove deprecated ao/vo auto profiles.
 Consider using scripts like auto-profiles.lua instead.
+    - ipc: require that "request_id" fields are integers.
+Other types are still accepted for compatibility, but this will stop in the future.
+Also, if no request_id is provided, 0 will be assumed.
  --- mpv 0.28.0 ---
     - rename --hwdec=mediacodec option to mediacodec-copy, to reflect conventions followed by other hardware video decoding APIs